enjoy-digital/litex/doc/fhdl.rst

 * A list of memories.
 * A list of simulation functions (see :ref:`simulating`).

 Fragments can reference arbitrary signals, including signals that are referenced in other fragments.
-Fragments can be combined using the "+" operator, which returns a new fragment containing the concatenation of each pair of lists.
+Fragments can be combined using the "+" operator, which returns a new fragment containing the concatenation of each matched pair of lists.

 Fragments can be passed to the back-end for conversion to Verilog.